JordanRL/Fermat/docs/getting-started/using-factories.md

 !!! tip "Type Can Be An Instance"
     Instead of providing a fully qualified class name for `$type`, you can provide an instance of a supported object.
 The `make()` function will attempt to force the `$value` into that type.

-!!! warning "Type Must Be A Supported FQCN or Class"
+!!! fail "Type Must Be A Supported FQCN or Class"
     If `$type` is the fully qualified class name or instance of an object other than `ImmutableDecimal`, `MutableDecimal`, `ImmutableFraction`, or `MutableFraction`, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

 !!! signature "Numbers::makeFromBase10(string $type, mixed $value, ?int $scale = null, int $base = 10)"